An Icy Start

 'Here.
 You can sit on this'.
 I figured the last thing he wanted was a soggier bottom.

-‘You’re all very kind.’
+'You're all very kind.'
 He put the cardboard under him and sat down on the edge of the flower bed.
 I noticed a flash of red on his nose.
 Blood.
-He must have scraped it when he fell.
+He must have scrapped it when he fell.

 A man decorated in high-visibility gear kicked up onto the curb and circled us before parking up.